7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Istanbul boasts some of the best street foods, easily found when you’re a bit peckish.
 Make sure where you purchase food from is clean not necessarily empty.

-My favorite 4 that you will often see:
+My four favorites that you will often see:

 • Simit – similar to a bagel but thinner and absolutely delicious.
 Make sure you try different kinds because they are not all the same…but that will be for another blog.

-• Börek – ahhh a favorite!
+• Börek – ahhh soooo delicious!
 This is often eaten for breakfast but it can be found throughout the day.
 There are so many varieties and all are delicious.
-Typically they are savory though you will sometimes see a sade (plain) börek and they will sprinkle it with powdered sugar.
+Typically they are savory though you will see a sade (plain) börek and they sprinkle it with powdered sugar.

 • Çiğ köfte – these are “meatballs” made from bulgur, tomato paste, and spices.
 It is the Turkish version of steak tartare though after food safety concerns the meat has been replaced with bulgur and ground walnuts.
 Vegetarians must definitely try it!